Stefano Rosso (businessman): Other activities

 Stefano Rosso was also Managing Director of Red Circle Investments (RCI), the private investment company of the Rosso family created in 2011.
 RCI invests primarily in new technologies, environment and sustainability related companies and start-ups: Yoox, H-Farm (start-up incubator), Depop (social shopping), EcorNaturaSì (organic products and stores).
 Stefano Rosso sits on the Board of Directors of H-Farm and EcorNaturaSì.

 In March 2016, Stefano Rosso was named member of the Federal Council of the Italian Football Federation.

 In May 2018, after the OTB group purchased the L.R.
 Vicenza Virtus soccer team, Stefano Rosso announced the merger of Vicenza Virtus and Bassano Virtus teams into a single club.
 Stefano Rosso is the president of the L.R.
 Vicenza soccer team since 2018.

+In 2020 Stefano Rosso joined the advisory board of TechTalia an annual technology event held in Italy along with Francesca Versace and Giulia Maresca.

 Personal life

 Stefano Rosso is in a relationship with Francesca Chillemi.
-They had a daughter together in 2016, and moved to New York together the following year.
+They had a daughter together in 2016 and moved to New York the following year.